enderversing/itp-blog/year/2024/fall/physical computing/weeks/week1.md

 Is there a reason we are reading pieces from people who worked at Apple?

 Okay.
 I like this reading a lot better.
-Timo also uses that dreaded "we", but the points he is making are more amenable.
+Timo also uses that dreaded "we", but the points made are more amenable.

 I really like discussing the myths around immaterial computing!
 [Programmed Visions: Software and Memory](https://direct.mit.edu/books/oa-monograph/3341/Programmed-VisionsSoftware-and-Memory) is such a good book that I'm thinking about reading Timo's arguments.